My First VIsit to the National African American Museum of History and Culture

-On September 24th, 2016, the 19th Smithsonian Museum opened its doors.
-And finally, last week, I visited the National African American Museum of History and Culture (NMAAHC).
+The 19th Smithsonian Museum opened its doors on September 24th, 2016.
+Finally, last week, I visited the National African American Museum of History and Culture (NMAAHC) for the first time.

 Since my invitation to the dedication ceremony got lost in the mail, I settled for getting museum passes for four people online back in September for December 21st at 12:30 p.m.